usfca-cs-tools/docs/risc-v-setup.md

     su root
     ```
     the default password is `root`.
 The `#` prompt means you're root
-1. As root, upgrade the OS to the latest.
-This will take some time.
+1. As root, update the download locations for the following `apt install`.
+This may take some time.
     ```sh
-    apt update && apt upgrade
+    apt update
     ```
 1. As root, install development tools.
 This will take some time.
     ```sh